What Are Debt Instruments?

-Bonds are just like the debentures, but the main difference is that bonds are used by government, central bank & large companies and also these are backed by securities which mean these have a charge over the company’s assets.
-These also have a fixed interest rate and the minimum period is also at least for 5 years.
+Bonds are just like debentures, but the main difference is that bonds are used by the government, central bank & large companies, and also these are backed by securities, which means these have a charge over the company’s assets.
+These also have a fixed interest rate, and the minimum period is also at least 5 years.

 #3 – Long-Term Loans

-This is another method which is used by companies to get loans from banks, financial institutions.
-This is not as much a favorable option method of financing as the companies have to mortgage its assets to banks or financial institutions.
-And also the Interest rates are too high as compared to Debentures.
+It is another method that is used by companies to get loans from banks, financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. .
+It is not a favorable option method of financing as the companies have to mortgage their assets to banks or financial institutions.
+And also, the Interest rates are too high compared to Debentures.

 #4 – Mortgage